-Trust plays a central part in consumers to overcome threats of security on the web.
+Trust plays a central part in consumers overcoming threats of security on the web.
 However, does the latest marketing trend of site seals actually diminish this threat or play a more active role of deception and sense of false security when it comes to consumers sharing personal information.
-These behaviors on the web are essential to research due to the adoption of e-commerce, thus trust is a critical marketing concept for web site adoption and used more as a sales tool of deception.
+These behaviors on the web are essential to research due to the adoption of e-commerce, thus trust is a critical marketing concept for website adoption and is used more as a sales tool of deception.

 The average consumer does not know the technology used in e-commerce transactions thus they rely on media coverage and trends for information on what to watch out for when buying online.
 It starts with the SSL encryption.
 Media has over used the word SSL and encryption.
 Again early e-commerce sales were marketing based on “SSL encryption” but if you ask the average Joe what SSL encryption is you will get average Joe Answers.
 “The key in the browser”, ”it encrypts my credit card”, “It protects my information”.
 All of this information is marketing propaganda.
 SSL encrypts the web browser traffic from the client to the web server.
 It does keep prying eyes that are watching the traffic stream from capturing the data, but once it hits the web server your data is free game.
 So why is this important in the research for privacy seals?
 It sets a background to show that marketing directly affects the sense of trust and security without knowing what the technology is actually doing.